abhiwand/atk/doc/source/ad_inst_ta1.rst

 Database Configuration
 ======================

-The |TA| service can use two different databases H2 and PostgreSQL.
+The |PACKAGE| service can use two different databases H2 and PostgreSQL.
 The configuration script configures postgresql automatically.

 .. index::